Bogotá is without a doubt one of the most amazing places to enjoy street art that I have ever visited.

 When I just arrived in Bogotá, I had booked a hostel in the historic center of La Candelaria.
 On the first day, I left the hostel without any actual plan.
 I like doing that when I just arrive in a new place; just scroll around without purpose… But Bogotá took me by surprise!

-Various times, I had to suppress an amazed “wow” and had to stop to take it all in.
+At various times, I had to suppress an amazed “wow” and had to stop to take it all in.
 The colors were everywhere.
 Around any corner, on everything from an abandoned house to the façade of a small shop.

-I think I must have had a silly smile on my face because two police officers kindly smiled mumbling buenos días to me.
+I think I must have had a silly smile on my face because two police officers kindly smiled mumbling Buenos días to me.
 Didn’t they notice all these amazing pieces of art?

 #3 Street art in Bogota is high-quality art pieces